qiuyiZz/Campus-Express-Delivery-and-Distribution-Management-System/README.md

 - Utilized Use Case Modeling for requirement analysis and adopted object-oriented methods to design the system
 - Built a full-stack platform for both administrators and Customers and developed independent modules including home page, orders, query, recording, delivery, shelf management and profiles.
-Utilized jQuery to build frontend and JSP to achieve frontend and backend interaction
+Utilized jQuery to build frontend and JSP to achieve frontend and backend interaction, and stored data in SQL Server database
 - Applied Bootstrap framework to customize response components for web pages

 ### Login & Signup